International Students - FAQs

 Q. I am a first time new international student and I won't be able to attend CSUN for my admitted term.
 What are my options?

-A. No. As you plan your first semester enrollment, make sure you are following the immigration regulations regarding online enrollment: F1 students are permitted to enroll in no more than the equivalent of one online class or three online credits per semester to count towards your full-time enrollment.
+A: No. As you plan your first semester enrollment, make sure you are following the immigration regulations regarding online courses: F1 students are permitted to enroll in no more than the equivalent of one online class or three online credits per semester to count towards your full-time enrollment.
 Please register for classes accordingly.

-Q. I have a foreign hold on my account.
+Q: I have a foreign (F) hold on my account.
 How do I clear this hold?

 Q: What type of courses are offered at CSUN?

-A. IESC is ready to assist you!
-Please contact us at your earliest convenience.
-We understand that you may have additional questions about your F1 visa, I-20, travel and more.
+A: We understand that you may have additional questions about your F1 visa, I-20, traveling and more.
 You may schedule an appointment with an international student advisor, see our International Student Advising Options.
 We are available, Monday through Friday from 8am to 5pm.
 To contact us, please go here.

 Click here to sign up for one of our upcoming webinar events.